-UI has wholesale power supply agreements in place for its entire standard service load for the first and second halves of 2021, and 60% of its standard service load for the first half of 2022.
-Supplier of last resort service is procured on a quarterly basis and UI has wholesale power supply agreement in place for the third quarter of 2021.
+UI has wholesale power supply agreements in place for its entire standard service load for the first and second halves of 2021, and 90% of its standard service load for the first half of 2022 and 30% of its standard service load for the second half of 2022.
+Supplier of last resort service is procured on a quarterly basis and UI has wholesale power supply agreement in place for the third and fourth quarters of 2021.
 However, from time to time there are no bidders in the procurement process for supplier of last resort service and, in such cases, UI manages the load directly.

 UI determined that its contracts for standard service and supplier of last resort service are derivatives under ASC 815 "Derivatives and Hedging" and elected the "normal purchase, normal sale" exception under ASC 815 "Derivatives and Hedging."
 UI regularly assesses the accounting treatment for its power supply contracts.
 These wholesale power supply agreements contain default provisions that include required performance assurance, including certain collateral obligations, in the event that UI's credit rating on senior debt were to fall below investment grade.
-If such an event had occurred as of March 31, 2021, UI would have had to post an aggregate of approximately \$16.2 million in collateral.
+If such an event had occurred as of June 30, 2021, UI would have had to post an aggregate of approximately \$13.6 million in collateral.